it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Architecture_Review_Methodology.md

 ## Goals

 There are many possible ways to perform a product architecture review.
-In order to constrain the scope and better direct the RABET-V architecture review, we defined these primary goals for the architecture review.
+In order to constrain the scope and better direct the RABET-V architecture review, we have defined these primary goals.

 ### *Goal 1: Identify and Classify the Architecture*